ChaseDVickery/GymDash/docs/pages/getting_started/03-examples.md

 - Navigate to the "Analyze" tab by clicking the header button.
 - Select the `my simulation` selection (if not selected already), and refresh the plots.
 You should see a plot or plots providing scalar information over the lifetime of the simulation.
 Hopefully, you see the reward value increase over time!
+Also try clicking an MMI and watching a recorded episode.

 ## Interactive
 Here we use a "custom_control" Simulation which runs for some set amount of time, stopping and waiting for user input at user-denoted time points.